 Best GLP-1 Telehealth Providers (2026)

 In 2026, telehealth is the default starting point for GLP-1 weight-management care.
 The model has matured past the pandemic-era anything-goes phase: better programs run full clinical workups, prescribe through state-licensed clinicians, handle prior authorization with major insurers, and track patient outcomes.
 Worse programs charge $295 a month to forward an insurance card.
-We tested both ends of the spectrum.
+We reviewed both ends of the spectrum.

 The 2026 ranking